What is a Settlement Agreement?

 Because of the binding nature of a settlement agreement (it is a contract), it is important to carefully consider its contents to ensure that it accurately records your side of the bargain.

 When to consider settlement

-The danger of waiting too long before entering into settlement discussions is that the parties may become more entrenched in their positions and as legal costs rise on both sides, it becomes more difficult to do a deal.
+The danger of waiting too long before entering into settlement discussions is that the parties may become more entrenched in their positions and, as legal costs rise on both sides, it becomes more difficult to do a deal.

-How does the negotiations impact your claim
+How does the negotiation impact your claim

 Negotiations between parties should be marked “without prejudice” to the parties’ positions in a claim and therefore cannot be put before the court as evidence of admissions against the interest of the party that made them.
 Genuine attempts to settle disputes between parties have this protection to encourage the parties to attempt to resolve their differences without fear of prejudicing their position in a court claim.